spectrocloud/librarium/content/docs/04-clusters/01-public-cloud/06-tke.md

 # Create a Tencent Cloud Account

-A Tencent Cloud account needs to be created for the Palette console from the Tenant Admin or Project Admin scope.
+Create a Tencent Cloud account in Palette from the Tenant Admin or Project Admin scope.
 To create the cloud account:

 1. Log in to the Palette Management Console, and from the **Project**/**Tenant Admin Settings**, select the **Cloud Accounts** tab.